-Averett University has designated the following individuals to receive notice of incidents of sexual harassment.
-Reports may be made in-person, by telephone, email, or through a provided portal on LiveSafe or the University website.
-A report made to persons not listed here will not serve as Notice to the University and may not provide the full access to information and supportive measures.
+Averett University has designated the below listed Title IX Coordinators and Officials with Authority to receive notice of incidents of Sexual Harassment.
+Reports may be made any time via email, phone, or mail or in-person during normal business hours.
+A report made to persons not listed here will not provide the University with Actual Knowledge (as defined in Paragraph 3 of this Policy) of the report and may not provide the full access to information and Supportive Measures.